Dutchy365/BlogBytes/content/blog/20240228AllocateBudgetPeriodicallyPowerFx.md

 ---

 In this blog a budget allocation formula is introduced to deal with amounts of data of different time periods.
-Budgets could be at a daily, monthly or quarterly while registering it once.
+Budgets could be daily, monthly or quarterly while registering it once.
 This creates a mismatch while creating a report.

-The budget allocation calcultion discussed in this blog allows you to solve this mismatch and it also enables you to easily switch between different time contexts.
+The budget allocation calculation discussed in this blog allows you to solve this mismatch and it also enables you to easily switch between different time contexts.

 ## User input